ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/5-Configuring-shredding.md

 The first phase is instrumented by EmrEtlRunner; in this page we will explain how to configure the shredding process to operate smoothly with EmrEtlRunner.

 **Note: this guide is ONLY required if you want to shred your own unstructured event JSONs and context JSONs.
-If you are only shredding Snowplow-authored JSONs like link clicks and ad impressions, then you can skip this page and go straight to [[Loading shredded types]].**
+If you are only shredding Snowplow-authored JSONs like link clicks and ad impressions, then you can skip this page and go straight to [Loading shredded types](4-Loading-shredded-types).**

 <a name="pre-reqs"/>
 ## 2. Pre-requisites